 If you can, ask for a seat at one of the windows and watch as the historic Hyde Street Cable Car ferries people up the hill to Lombard, aka The Crooked Street.
-Better yet, if you’re staying at hotels in Union Square you can actually take the Hyde Street Cable Car from downtown to Buena Vista!
+Better yet, if you’re staying at hotels in Union Square, you can take the Hyde Street Cable Car from downtown to Buena Vista!

-Tommaso’s is a beloved family-run Italian restaurant and is surprisingly kid friendly.
-The place opens up at 5pm and there are no reservations.
-So come at least 15-30 minutes early if you want to guarantee a seat at one of the first tables.
+Tommaso’s is a beloved family-run Italian restaurant and is surprisingly kid-friendly.
+The place opens up at 5 pm and there are no reservations, so come at least 15-30 minutes early if you want to guarantee a seat at one of the first tables.

 The menu is small and honestly hasn’t changed very much since the restaurant opened in 1935 (then called Lupo’s).
-Hand painted oil murals decorate the walls of Tommaso’s.
+Hand-painted oil murals decorate the walls of Tommaso’s.
 Legend has it, the original owners paid the artist in free meatballs.

 Everything is still baked in the brick oven, which also has seen little change since the restaurant first opened.
 In fact, in the kitchen where the oven normally would be — is storage for pots and pans!

-Golden Gate Park is the biggest city owned park in America and is about 20% bigger than Central Park in NYC!
+Golden Gate Park is the biggest city-owned park in America and is about 20% bigger than Central Park in NYC!

-The windy roads of Golden Gate Park are perfect for segways that will help you discover all four miles of the park — including the hidden herd of bison, Dutch windmills, the California Academy of Sciences, the de Young Museum and the Japanese Tea Gardens.
+The windy roads of Golden Gate Park are perfect for e-bikes that will help you discover all four miles of the park — including the hidden herd of bison, Dutch windmills, the California Academy of Sciences, the de Young Museum and the Japanese Tea Gardens.

-Alcatraz sits on a small sandstone rock in the middle of the San Francisco Bay, earning it the famous nickname, The Rock.
+Alcatraz sits on a small sandstone rock in the middle of the San Francisco Bay, earning it the famous nickname: The Rock.